 We operate in a rapidly changing environment that involves numerous uncertainties and risks.
 The following risks and uncertainties may have a material and adverse effect on our business, financial condition, or results of operations.
-You should consider these risks and uncertainties carefully, together with all of the other information included or incorporated by reference in this Form 10-Q. If any of the risks or uncertainties we face were to occur, the trading price of our securities could decline, and you may lose all or part of your investment.
+You should consider these risks and uncertainties carefully, together with all of the other information included or incorporated by reference in this Form 10-K. The risks described below are not the only ones we face.
+Our business is also subject to the risks that affect many other companies, such as employment relations, general economic conditions, geopolitical events and international operations.
+Further, additional risks not currently known to us or that we currently believe are immaterial may in the future materially and adversely affect our business, operations, liquidity and stock price.
+If any of the risks or uncertainties we face were to occur, the trading price of our securities could decline, and you may lose all or part of your investment.